DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 ## Recording Test Actions

-Create a directory anywhere on your computer to store your tests.
+First, create a directory for storing your tests.
-Go to TestCafe Studio, open the **File** menu, click **Open Tests Directory** and navigate to the created directory.
+Go to the TestCafe Studio, open the **File** menu, click **Open Tests Directory** and navigate to the created directory.
-You can view the directory contents in the **Explorer** panel.
+You can view the directory's contents in the **Explorer** panel.
 Currently, the test directory is empty.

 ![The Explorer panel](../../images/getting-started/explorer-panel.png)

-Next, create a test fixture that will contain tests for the sample webpage.
+Next, create a test fixture for the sample webpage tests.
-In the **Explorer** panel, click the **Create a New Fixture** button.
-In the opened **New Fixture** dialog, specify the fixture name and the tested page URL, then click **Create**.
+In the **Explorer** panel, click the **Create a New Fixture** button, and in the opened **New Fixture** dialog, specify the fixture name and the tested page's URL.
+Click **Create**.

 ![The New Fixture dialog](../../images/getting-started/new-fixture-dialog.png)

-The new fixture will be added to the test directory.
+The new fixture is added to the test directory.

 To start recording a test, click the **Record a New Test** button in the **Explorer** panel.
-TestCafe Studio will launch the default browser with the tested site and start recording your activity on the webpage.
+TestCafe Studio launches the default browser with the tested site and starts recording your activity on the webpage.

-Do the following actions on the webpage.
+Perform the following actions on the webpage:

 * Enter a name in the **Your name** field.
-* Check two check boxes: **Support for testing on remote devices** and **Advanced traffic and markup analysis**.
+* Check the **Support for testing on remote devices** and **Advanced traffic and markup analysis** checkboxes.
 * Click the **Submit** button.

 While you interact with the webpage, TestCafe Studio adds your actions to the test.
-You can view the recorded actions in TestCafe Studio during the recording and after you finish it.
+You can view the recorded actions in TestCafe Studio at any time.

 ![Recording the test](../../images/getting-started/recording-the-test.png)